Cottage cheese is a low calorie cheese with a mild flavor. However, it is highly nutritious, which means it may help

 Weight loss diets often include cottage cheese, which is partly because of its high protein and low calorie content.

 One 2012 study followed people who maintained a diet that included high protein foods like cottage cheese for 1 year (

-It showed that the diet helped decrease body weight by an average of 6.2 pounds (2.8 kg) in women and 3.1 pounds (1.4 kg) in men (
+It showed that the diet helped decrease body weight by an average of 6.2 pounds (lbs), or 2.8 kilograms (kg), in females and 3.1 lbs (1.4 kg) in males (